Committed to Earth Values

 Alan’s oldest daughter and Bike Friday President

-Passionately building high quality, versatile bicycles systems personalized to empower people to have the freedom and convenience to ride anywhere on a bike that fits them.
+Be a company with a conscience offering elegant transportation solutions for modern world problems.
+Passionately build high quality, versatile bicycles, personalized to empower people, with freedom and convenience, to ride anywhere on a bike that fits them.

 GUIDING PRINCIPLES AND BELIEFS WE USE AT GREEN GEAR CYCLING IN OUR BUSINESS (GREEN GEAR CYCLING, INC., IS OUR INCORPORATED NAME.
 BIKE FRIDAY IS OUR BRAND NAME.)